 It is not so often I thought, whilst looking at a picture that depicted McNish as determined and hardworking, that Britons have their attention turned to the creative work of an ethnic minority.
 No more was this proved as when I turned to look at several of McNish's prints draped along the walls and simultaneously heard murmurs, hinting at what sounded like surprise, of her Trinidadian roots.
 That troubled me because I wondered why one is unable to comprehend that Windrush migrants (those who came to the UK from the West Indies and South Asia between 1948 and 1970) harbour talent.
 Why are they forgotten?

-Now more than ever, many have become more vocal about the history curriculum as being partially to blame.
+Now more than ever, many have become more vocal about the history curriculum being partially to blame.
 The curriculum failed to cover the topic of this generation that included people like my grandparents until I was a second-year A-Level student.

 But I could spot a positive turning point with the exhibition.
-This was not just about art but a milestone in how we would be taught to read history.
+This was not just about art, but a milestone in how we would be taught to read history.
 Every story that ever depicted the non-Englishwoman, the ‘other’, without talent would be challenged even slightly because of this.

 Since the exhibition has been so ‘well- received,’ attracting more than 528 young people in twelve school groups who have taken self-guided tours in recent months, there is still hope that future generations will understand how vast the talent-pool is.
 It is important that all young people visit such exhibits to be made aware of their nation’s historical art and that the future of art can too be indelibly marked with their contributions.